-Most companies who perform alcohol testing upon employees make it clear upon hiring that this is their practice – their alcohol and drug testing policies are typically included in their employee handbooks.
+Most companies that perform alcohol testing upon employees make it clear upon hiring that this is their practice; their alcohol and drug testing policies are typically included in their employee handbooks.
 Refusal by employees to submit to alcohol testing may be grounds for dismissal.
 Employers typically use alcohol testing under specific circumstances:

 - The employer may have a policy that tests when there is reasonable suspicion, also known as probable-cause or for-cause testing, and there are documented signs of possible alcohol or drug use by an employee.